-Professional hunting history books includes general biographical information on the early, great African professional hunters, the countries in which they worked and the professional hunting scene at the time.
+Professional hunting history books includes the history of African safari, with biographical information on the early African professional hunters, the countries in which they worked and the professional hunting scene at the time.

 African Trails: Big Game Safari Adventure In South Africa by Col Allison (2010).
 This is a large and copiously illustrated history of big game hunting in Southern Africa from the earliest days of European settlement.
 The author brings us up to date with accounts of his own experiences in the region hunting antelope, lion, Cape buffalo, rhino, elephant and leopard and others.
 A racy account by a well-known Australian sporting writer and journalist.

 The Trophy Hunters: Action-Packed Tales Of Hunting Big Game Trophies Around The World - 1860 To Today by Col Allison (1979) is an anthology of articles from Kinloch, Selous and Baker to Gates, Weatherby, Swinehart, Dyer and more.